 Step 5: Create Windows 11 Bootable USB from ISO

 Leave other settings in default value and click Start button to format USB drive and burn Windows 11 ISO to USB drive.
-This will be done in less than 5 minutes.
+For latest Windows 11 ISO, it will first extract files to USB and split the install.wim file into small pieces.

 Pros: